mayank-sanket/webkorps-training/sql/postgres_installation.md

 sudo -u postgres psql

-ALTER USER POSTGRES PASSWORD 'your_new_password'
+ALTER USER postgres WITH PASSWORD 'your_new_password'